PLEASE NOTE SUBJECT PAGES ARE CURRENTLY UNDER REVIEW AND BEING REDEVELOPED

 Monitoring and Review

-Our Governing Body’s Strategic Development Committee is responsible for monitoring both the breadth of the curriculum and the way it is implemented
+Our Local Academy Council is responsible for monitoring both the breadth of the curriculum and the way it is implemented

 The Head teacher is responsible for the day to day organisation of the curriculum and monitors the curriculum through planning, work scrutiny and classroom observations.